vjekofalco/holidu-exercise/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run build-test`

+Builds the app for testing step of the deployment process.
+Keeps data testing attributes.

 ### `npm run build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.
+It will build production ready files without data testing attributes.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!